LofaroLabs/tap_entrainment/README.md

 ### Prerequisites

-You will need screeon, python serial for human-human interactions.
+You will need screen, python serial to run this software.

 ```
 sudo apt-get update
 sudo apt-get install screen
 sudo apt-get install python-serial
+sudo apt-get install python-numpy
 ```

 For human-robot interactions, you will need the packages for human-human interactions and naopy and numpy